mweagle/circuit-breaker/README.md

 Error Cases
 ===
-There are two states that the circuit-breaker Errors-out on and interrupts the expected control flow:
+There are two states that the circuit-breaker Errors-out on and interrupts the normal control flow:
-  - Breaker is in the *OPEN* state: The breaker has been tripped and all function calls made while in this state will fail-fast with an Error indicating that result.
+  - Breaker is in the *OPEN* state: The breaker has been tripped and all function calls made while in this state will fail-fast with a `CircuitBreakerError` indicating that state.
-  - Function timeout: A given call has timed out and the callback is being invoked with an Error instance indicating that result.
-Note that any results (or Errors) returned after the function timeout has triggered will be ignored.
+  - Function timeout: A given call has timed out and the callback is being invoked with a `TimeoutError` instance indicating that outcome.
+              *NOTE*: any results (or Errors) returned after a `TimeoutError` has been raised will be discarded.

 Sounds Great - What's the Catch?
 ===

 The circuit-breaker depends on (asynchronous-only, CPS-style) functions whose *last* argument is a callback of the form: `callback(error, result)`.
-In order to tap the call sequence the circuit-breaker assumes that the last argument is a callback function whose inputs can be used to update the breaker state.
-Once the circuit-breaker has been updated with the function results, they are passed to the callback function.
+In order to tap the call sequence the circuit-breaker assumes that the last function argument is a callback function whose inputs can be used to update the breaker state.
+Once the circuit-breaker state has been updated with the tapped results, the (error, result) instance are passed to the original callback function.

-Therefore, supported signatures include:
+Therefore, "circuit-gatable" signatures include:

     var zero_args = function(callback) {...};
     var one_arg = function(input1, callback) {...};